 Why can’t I stop using?

 You might ask yourself this question on a daily basis if you are addicted to drugs and alcohol.
 No one wants to be hooked on dangerous substances like these.
 If you have tried to stop using but have been unsuccessful, residential treatment might be able to help.
-When in residential treatment, you will be given the time and space to fully examine your addiction.
+When enrolled into inpatient care, you will be given the time and space to fully examine your addiction.
 This will allow you to understand why you started using and why the use continued.

 If you are addicted to drugs or alcohol and know that you need help, reach out and ask for it.
 You may get in touch with a program that is not suited to meet your needs.
 However, you can be directed to a place that is.
 If you suspect that you need residential treatment, pick up the phone today.
 Call a local treatment center, therapist, or loved one.
 Ask for the help that you deserve.